For CFOs & COOs at mid-market companies

 Continuity as a structural commitment

 We remain engaged after delivery.
-We operate the system, manage incidents, integrate new data sources, and develop the platform incrementally over time.
+We operate the system, manage incidents, integrate new data sources, and develop the platform incrementally.
 The retainer is not a maintenance arrangement — it is the primary mode of the engagement.

 04.